Security of the PowerDNS Recursor

 In cases 2 or 3, periodic logging commences.
 Case 2 can also be issued for non-security related upgrade recommendations for pre-releases.
 The metric security-status is set to 2 or 3 respectively.
 If at a later date, resolution fails, the security-status is not reset to 1.
 It could be lowered however if we discover the security status is less urgent than we thought.

 If resolution fails, and the previous security-status was 1, the new security-status becomes 0 (‘no data’).
-If the security-status was higher than 1, it will remain that way, and not get set to 0.
+If the security-status was greater than 1, it will remain that way, and not get set to 0.

 In this way, security-status of 0 really means ‘no data’, and cannot mask a known problem.